 Column Null?
 Data Type Description Notes ID NOT NULL NUMBER ID of the approval process STEP_ID NUMBER ID of the step in the approval process CAID NOT NULL NUMBER ID of the page group against which the approval process is defined.
 FOLDER_ID NUMBER ID of the page against which the approval process is defined.
-ALL_OR_ANY VARCHAR2(10) Indicates if all the approvers need to approve the item for it to be published, or just one.
-Valid values: the item for it to be ALL - all approvers must approve the item ANY - only one approver needs to approve the item PARALLEL_OR VARCHAR2(10) Indicates if all the Valid values: SERIAL approvers are notified at the same time, or one after the other.
-P - all approvers are notified at the same time S - approvers are notified one after the other
+ALL_OR_ANY VARCHAR2(10) Indicates if all the Valid values: approvers need to approve the item for it to be published, or just one.
+ALL - all approvers must approve the item ANY - only one approver needs to approve the item PARALLEL_OR VARCHAR2(10) Indicates if all the approvers are notified at the same time, or one after the other.
+Valid values: SERIAL P - all approvers are notified at the same time S - approvers are notified one after the other